Legal assistance for review of detention

 Bulgarian Helsinki Committee Visit Website

 In its 2019 report, the CPT highlighted that legal assistance is left entirely to various NGOs whose representatives visit both detention centres and assist detained individuals pro bono in their immigration and asylum procedures, including for access to courts.
 In this context, the CPT reiterated its recommendation that the system of legal aid run by the National Legal Aid Bureau should be extended to detained foreign nationals in all phases of the detention procedure; whereas for destitute foreign nationals these services should be provided free of charge.[2]
+However, as of the end of 2023, no actions in this respect had been undertaken by the NLAB, mainly due to overall restrictions related to state budgeted legal aid.

 There is also a lack of state-funded legal assistance for children detained in closed facilities to challenge the detention order, despite the general child protection legislation which envisaging the right of all children to such an assistance.[3]
 As the LARB does not envisage the appointment of guardians to unaccompanied or separated children, and since according to Bulgarian law children can only undertake legal actions through or with the consent of their guardians, they cannot challenge their detention order unless provided tailored legal support to submit an appeal without it.